-When the model definition on the license server changes, any counts that are currently in use by clients are recorded as used against the partition the counts originate from, provided that both of the following statements are true:
+When the model definition on the license server changes, any counts that are currently in use by clients are recorded as used against the partition the counts originate from.
+If a partition is deleted, it stays active until all used counts have been returned to it.
+Only after that is the partition removed.
+This enables the license administrator to maintain an overview of all used feature counts.